 The stereoselective synthesis of heterocyclic compounds is a longstanding synthetic challenge.
 In recent years we have made several advances in this area by exploiting α-chloroaldehydes as versatile building blocks for the synthesis of tetrahydrofuran, tetrahydropyran, and pyrrolidine-containing natural products and therapeutic leads (including carbohydrate analogues, iminosugars).
 These efforts rely on highly diastereoselective aldol reactions of α-chloroaldehydes, affording β-ketochlorohydrins that can be rapidly converted into stereochemically rich heterocycles and natural products.
 We have also reported a one-pot organocatalytic aldehyde chlorination/aldol reaction that proceeds with dynamic kinetic resolution and provides direct entry to a new class of carbohydrate building blocks.

-This reaction utilizes the decatungstate anion and N-fluorobenzenesulfonamide (NFSI) for photocatalytic hydrogen atom abstraction and fluorine atom transfer respectively.
-Of all the recently disclosed photocatalytic C-H fluorinations, the decatungstate/NFSI system displays unprecedented functional group tolerance, able to cleanly fluorinate unprotected amino acids and peptides.
+Over the past several years we have reported several methods for introducing fluorine into complex molecules including a direct fluorination of unactivated C-H bonds.
+This reaction utilizes the decatungstate anion and N-fluorobenzenesulfonimide (NFSI) for photocatalytic hydrogen atom abstraction and fluorine atom transfer.
+The decatungstate/NFSI fluorination displays excellent functional group tolerance including the ability to cleanly and selectively fluorinate unprotected amino acids and leucine residues in unprotected peptides.
 Current work in this area involves exploring the scope and limitations of our fluorination reaction with a goal of assisting medicinal chemistry efforts.
-Furthermore, a collaboration with TRIUMF - Canada's national nuclear physics laboratory- has allowed us to fluorinate compounds with 18F for use in positron emission tomography (PET) imaging.